-As a lender, KKR prioritises larger transactions, where the

-borrower has a minimum of \$EUR 25 million of EBITDA (Earnings Before Interest, Depreciation and Amortisation), coupled with strong credit fundamentals and high quality private equity sponsors.
+The EDL portfolio is a pool of loans, that have been sourced from across KKR's origination networks.
+As a lender, KKR prioritises larger transactions, where the borrower has a minimum of \$EUR 25 million of EBITDA (Earnings Before Interest, Depreciation and Amortisation), coupled with strong fundamentals and high quality Private Equity (PE) sponsors.
 A typical tranche size is generally between \$EUR 100 million and \$EUR 250 million, with a preference for being the sole lead lender on the majority of deals.